immerselearning/server-build-notifier/README.md

 ===

+#### Devlog

+##### 30/09/2015 - Christopher-Steel :
+Created basic project structure, needs more work.
+One thing I've already noticed is that keeping the code tidy is going to be a slight challenge due to the restraints that extensions have.
+Another is that I'm going to need some kind of build logic with a development mode and a release mode.

+I'd like to use Grunt for this.

+v0.1.x will be complete once I get the overlay to show on Firefox and once I have proper build logic set up

+===

 #### Planned versions:
 - v0.1.x display "pouet" on develop for chrome and ff
 - v0.2.x authenticate to teamcity api (don't push credentials to git)